urbit/docs/docs/programming/system/basic.md

 Please tweak your code to complete the following excercises.

-There are a few runes and some syntax that we have yet to cover that you will need to complete the excercises below.
+There are a few runes and some syntaxes that we have yet to cover that you will need to complete the excercises below.
 For these, please refer to our cheatsheat at the bottom.